 MAgnetic X-raY Microscope with UHV Spectroscopy

-MAXYMUS is a scanning transmission X-ray microscope (STXM) applying soft x-rays with tunable polarization (linear, circular) in the energy range between 150 eV and 1900 eV.
-MAXYMUS operates by focusing a coherent x-ray beam to nanometer-sized spots which are scanned across the sample.
-To probe the local x-ray absorption, light passing through the sample is measured for each point by a variety of available x-ray detectors including photomultiplier, avalanche diode or in-vacuum CCD camera.
-This allows to use x-ray spectroscopic techniques as contrast mechanism, making it possible to do element specific, chemically and magnetically sensitive imaging with resolutions below 20 nm.Selected Applications:
+MAXYMUS is a scanning transmission X-ray microscope (STXM) applying soft x-rays with tunable polarization (linear, circular) in the energy range between 200 eV and 1900 eV.
+MAXYMUS operates by focusing a coherent x-ray beam to a nanoscale spot which is scanned across the sample.
+To probe the local absorption, x-rays passing through the sample are measured for each point by a variety of available x-ray detectors including photomultiplier, avalanche diode or in-vacuum CCD camera.
+This allows to do element specific, chemically and magnetically sensitive imaging with resolutions <20 nm.Selected Applications:

 |Polarisation||Horizontal, Vertical, Circular positive, Circular negative|